Tag: Historical Fiction

 Historical fiction children’s book (middle grade), from the viewpoint of a French boy during WWII.
 Gustave has a pleasant life, he loves his hometown of Paris, runs around with his two best friends (one is a cousin) all the time, and is active in the Boy Scouts.
 He’s looking forward to winning a Scout competition (some kind of scavenger hunt) when news of the war starts to turn his life upside down.
 First it’s just rumors, but then changes creep into their lives.
 Gustave’s family is Jewish, which he felt was very ordinary, until the government started imposing restrictions.
 There were food shortages for everyone, but things were worse for the Jews.
 When they heard that the Germans had crossed the border and were marching on Paris, his family fled to the countryside.
 For several years they lived there.
 Gustave was lonely and upset at leaving his friends behind, starting a new school where he didn’t know any kids, and facing some bullying from classmates who resented refugees moving into town (even though he was still French).
 Then German soldiers moved into the area, and they were right on the edge of the occupied zone.
 His father started crossing the line regularly- risky, but he could trade goods for food on the other side.
 He met a girl at school whose family was involved in the resistance, though she didn’t let on for a long time, but finally Gustave became a part of that too, proud of the part he played even though he was also frightened.
 Harassment by the soldiers increased, and Gustave witnessed some horrible things- death on a number of occasions- the war felt a bit closer to home in this story than in The War That Saved My Life.
 This child seemed to suffer more deprivations, see more bad things happen (but then, he hadn’t come from an awful background that made anything seem an improvement).
 He had to make some personal sacrifices, too.
 It was very interesting to me how the special radishes came into the story.
 Finally in the end Gustave’s family decides they must leave France and try to emigrate to America.
 Gustave is devastated at the thought that he won’t see some of his old friends ever again, or his beloved country, but he is also upset at what it has become under the shadow of war.
 It seems they simply have no choice but to try and flee.

 This novel gave me a good picture of what life was like in occupied France for ordinary citizens, the ways they were involved with the war effort or the resistance, the difficulties and terrors they had to endure.
-It’s based loosely on some events the author’s grandfather lived through.
+It’s based loosely on some events the author’s father lived through.
 She explains at the end which parts are fact and which fictional.
 It all felt a bit at a distance, though- I was interested in reading about what happened, but I didn’t feel very connected to any of the characters as individuals.
 I’ve already started the sequel however, and I feel more involved as a reader with that one.

 Borrowed from the public library.